Curry, Warriors beat Suns 116-107 to regain top spot in NBA - NewsBreak

 Curry carried most of the load, overcoming a mediocre shooting night to crack 20 points for the first time in nine Christmas games.
 He finished 10 for 27, including 5 for 16 from 3 to help the Warriors end Phoenix’s 15-game home winning streak.

-Porter hit a step-back 3 and a pair of jumpers in a span of 1:02.
+Instead of Curry, it was Porter taking over down the stretch, hitting a step-back 3 and a pair of jumpers in a span of 1:02.

-“Coach drew up a couple plays that freed me open," Porter said.
-"Did a good job of finding me, was able to find a rhythm.”

-The Suns had their chances, keeping it close until the closing minutes in a raucous home atmosphere.
-They couldn't close it out, failing to score over the final 3:01 to lose for the third time in 28 games.
+Chris Paul had 21 points and eight assists for Phoenix.
+Deandre Ayton finished with 18 points in the Suns’ third loss in 28 games.

 The two teams with the NBA’s best records played in just the third Christmas game in which both teams had a winning percentage of at least .800.